 Washington Monument

-The Washington Monument is the tallest building in Washington DC, reaching 555 feet (169 meters) high.
-The white, marble obelisk—erected in honor of George Washington—is also one of the capital’s most famous structures, made even more remarkable when seen with its mirror image reflected in the Lincoln Memorial Reflecting Pool.
+The Washington Monument is the tallest—and arguably the most recognizable—landmark in Washington DC, soaring to a height of 555 feet (169 meters).
+The white, marble obelisk, erected in honor of President George Washington, stands tall overlooking the National Mall.
+You can ascend to its summit or admire its mirror image in the Lincoln Memorial Reflecting Pool.

 The Washington Monument is one of DC’s most visited and photographed sights.
 You can admire it from street level and then take an elevator to its top and enjoy the panoramic view.